cran/osdatahub/README.md

 You’ll also need to sign-up for an account on the [OS Data Hub](https://osdatahub.os.uk/) and get an API key to access certain features.
-If you’ve setup you’re account and need help getting a key, try the following steps:
+If you’ve setup your account and need help getting a key, try the following steps:

 1. Navigate to the **API Dashboard** located on the top navigation bar
 2. Go to **My Projects**